|At a glance:|

 In 1995, 69 had the honour of working the final ‘Peace Train’ between Dublin and Belfast.
 Seven Peace Trains had ran between 1989 and 1995 in protest of terrorist activities disrupting railway services.

-In 1996, the pair were renumbered as 8069 and 8749 to avoid conflict on Translink’s computer systems with bus routes, but the new numbers were never really used outside NIR officialdom.
+In 1996, the pair were renumbered as 8069 and 8749 to avoid conflict on Translink’s computer systems with bus fleet numbers, but the new numbers were never really used outside NIR officialdom.
 However, with 69 now at Downpatrick we wonder if the renumbering wasn’t such a bad idea, as it would prevent confusion with our identically-numbered GSWR six-wheeler!

 Though there were no longer any 80s in passenger service, four vehicles continued to operate as the sandite train every Autumn.
 69 became a part of the sandite train in 2012, whilst 749 was kept as a spare for it in York Road.
 It was during its time on the sandite train that 69 took on a departmental yellow livery to help distinguish the sandite vehicles from passenger trains to commuters.
 However during the repaint the numbers were mistakenly applied the wrong way around and 69 was briefly No. 96!
 The sandite train was finally replaced in 2017 by a modern multi-purpose vehicle, and so 69 was withdrawn after its last mainline run in November 2017.